 If yes, please provide a reasoning why costs would be or would not be different depending on the BZ configuration

-_____________________________________________________________________

-_____________________________________________________________________

-If yes, please fill in the Excel file, enter your cost estimates for each relevant BZ reconfiguration in a separate tab in the file, and upload the file again.
+If yes, please fill in the Excel file, enter your cost estimates for each relevant BZ reconfiguration in a separate tab in the file, and upload the file again at the end of this section.

-If no, please give your cost estimates for a BZ reconfiguration on the next page
+If no, please give your cost estimates for a BZ reconfiguration in questions 4-11.

 Please indicate your estimated costs and further information for IT systems per proposed BZ configuration